Yellowen/Owrang/docs/user/setup/docs.user.setup.users.md

 #### Step 3 :Setting Roles and Email Settings

 Check the boxes which the User can access.
-ERPNext comes with a bunch of predefined roles.
+Owrang comes with a bunch of predefined roles.
 Enter his email settings.
 The message will appear at the end of every mail.

 ![User](img/user3.png)